johnbrumley/desma158/day-3.md

 [Journey (2012)](https://thatgamecompany.com/journey/)

 1. **Evocative Spaces** – spaces may be designed to create a certain mood or atmosphere, or to convey a sense of place or history.
-(Dear Esther, Firewatch, )
+(Dear Esther, Firewatch )

 2. **Enacted Stories** – scripted events and set pieces to create a narrative experience within the game world.
 (Uncharted, The Last of Us, Metal Gear Solid)